 Eventually drug abuse can consume your life, stopping social and intellectual development.
-This only reinforces the feelings of isolation that led to the drug use in the first place.
+This only reinforces feelings of isolation.

 Although different drugs have different physical effects, the symptoms of addiction are similar.
-If you recognize yourself in the following signs and symptoms of substance abuse and addiction, consider talking to someone about your drug use.
+If you recognize yourself in the following signs and symptoms, talk to someone about your drug use.

-You’re neglecting your responsibilities at school, work, or home (e.g. flunking classes, skipping work, neglecting your children) because of your drug use.
+Neglecting responsibilities at school, work, or home (e.g. flunking classes, skipping work, neglecting your children).

 You've built up a drug tolerance.
 You need to use more of the drug to experience the same effects you used to attain with smaller amounts.

-You take drugs to avoid or relieve withdrawal symptoms.
+You use to avoid or relieve withdrawal symptoms.
 If you go too long without drugs, you experience symptoms such as nausea, restlessness, insomnia, depression, sweating, shaking, and anxiety.

 Your life revolves around drug use.
-You spend a lot of time using and thinking about drugs, figuring out how to get them, and recovering from the drug's effects.
+You spend a lot of time using and thinking about drugs, figuring out how to get them, or recovering from the drug's effects.

 You've abandoned activities you used to enjoy, such as hobbies, sports, and socializing, because of your drug use.